 An estate plan will ensure your assets are distributed to your beneficiaries with the least amount of legal fuss.
 The beneficiary deed was passed into Arizona state law on Aug.
 9, 2001, and is designed to make it easier to transfer your real property to a beneficiary when you die.
 With some basic estate planning, you can include a beneficiary deed and make life easier for your loved ones.
 Get in touch with an experienced real estate attorney in Arizona to learn more.

 A Beneficiary Deed is sometimes called a transfer-on-death (TOD) deed and is allowed in 23 states, including Arizona.
 It can be used to transfer an owner’s Arizona property interest to another person upon the property owner’s death.
+Once you create a beneficiary deed, it needs to be recorded with the county recorder in the area where the property is located.
+Upon death, the death certificate of the deceased also has to be recorded with the same county recorder, and the transfer can then be completed.

 Why Use a Beneficiary Deed?

 It is an easy and inexpensive method of estate planning and can be used by anyone who owns property in the state of Arizona.
 Without a beneficiary deed in place, there can be a lot of problems when it comes to deciding who is entitled to the property.
+If you die without creating a beneficiary deed, your property will be passed on pursuant to your trust, will, or state laws of intestate succession.
+This deed eliminates the need for the expensive probate.

 Who Can Receive Property Via a Beneficiary Deed?